Dr Karen Sisley

 For enquiries, please contact - firstname.lastname@example.org

-Having obtained my PhD from the University of Sheffield in 1992, I continued my active research into rare tumours and as Senior Lecturer I am the lead of the Rare Tumour Research Group (RTRG) with a main focus on ocular tumours and sarcoma.
+Having obtained my PhD from the University of Sheffield in 1992, I continued my active research into rare cancers and as Senior Lecturer I am the lead of the Rare Cancer Research Group (RCRG) with a main focus on ocular tumours and sarcoma, but also with an interest in thyroid and other rare cancers.

 - Research interests